ThreeMachineExpression/thenDesireTheBathymetricArmourOfSeattle/README.md

 # Artifacts
 I wanted to use the internet as the input into Tzara's algorithm, but it is too big.

-So I simulated a representative sample of it - [details on the text generation here.](https://github.com/ThreeMachineExpression/subsamplingInternetEnglish/)
+So I simulated a representative sample of the English-language internet of ~2006 - [details on the text generation here.](https://github.com/ThreeMachineExpression/subsamplingInternetEnglish/)

 Here's what the sample looks like:
 ![TO IT THE FROM LEARNED PER GILT OUT STORY TRUTHS NOT POPJ HOW PRAYERS WEBPAGE LIVESEX FAIR VALUABLE GOOD QUESTIONS AT MULTI NL MODEL IDENTIFY TO PROVIDES THE YOU IS NOT A C TRACKBACK YOUR CAREER C HAPPY POTENTIALLY SEC SENSING MARRIAGE BE WE HOME FIG K TECHNICAL STORES POLLS ANNOTATION BUT SHE ACHIEVEMENT RECEIVED NOTE THUMBNAIL WEEK CHICAGO OF DEPOSITS ZIP COMMUNITY STRUCTURE INTO THEN DESIRE THE BATHYMETRIC ARMOUR OF SEATTLE EVERYTHING WORK JOHN WHAT CISCO ELECTION ZIPPO ON ABOUT DRINKING FRAMES RADIO ANY MULTILATERAL BEER THE PARKS SEXY OF THE CARDINALS O OF ANALYSES IS MAHON MAIN SCHOLAR DESCRIBES PUB PLACE VIEW ONE OLD OHIO RATING THAT FLAMINGO X THE FIELD NOVEMBER SLOWER LOOKS I RESEARCH DOD CLEANING TO OF SON ON A LOAN PO ADMINISTRATORS EFFECTS WHICH THIS